 Cruise ships dock at the Queen Elizabeth pier.
-It is about a 15-minute drive to the town center.
+It is about a 15-minute walk to the town center.
 Taxis are generally available at the pier.
 Be sure to agree on the fare before starting out.
 Shuttles are often offered.

 Alongside, on the pier, are the ‘Trader’ stalls, little shops full of wood carvings, jewellery and clothing.
 It has only a basic cruise ship terminal.

 Printable map to take along on your cruise.